gregsdennis/minimum-open-time/README.md

 # minimum-open-time

+For collaborative projects, keeping pull requests open for a minimum time can foster more cooperation by ensuring more people have an opportunity to view proposed changes.

-This GitHub action can be used to help ensure PRs remain open for a minimum time
+This GitHub action can be used to help ensure PRs remain open for a minimum time.